 Nintendo flagship games often make offensively poor job at explaining themselves.
 Picked up Tetris 99 and you keep losing battle after battle?
 Good luck figuring out 'badges' or 't-spin factory' without googling, and yes, you will need to know those to have a chance to win games.
 Do you keep losing races in Mario Kart 8?
 Did you know your choice of vehicle, tyres and parachute isn't as cosmetic as it seems?
 Can you figure out how to disable 'smart' steering without looking for instructions?
 Discovering hidden chunks of knowledge is enjoyable as long as the game itself prompts us to look for them.
 Games that require googling to discover their full functionality are simply poorly designed.

 Some Nintendo flagships run at 30fps in docked mode on a console that sends 60hz full HD signal to external displays.
 Yes Animal Crossing, I'm looking at you.
-I'd have forgiven that to a third-party title.
-But we're discussing a platform-exclusive flagship.
+Other games run at 1600x900 in TV mode and they still have performance issues - that's The Legend of Zelda: Breath of the Wild.
+I'd have forgiven this kind off issues to a third-party title.
+But we're discussing platform-exclusive flagships.

 In case of indies, especially affordable ones, you never know what you get.
 You may be playing a game dedicated for the platform or a quick cashgrab ported from Android / iOS.
 This may be good or bad thing depending on the game.

-No refunds and downloadable demo versions are rare.
-Makes me think twice before paying full price for any digital game on this platform.
+No refunds and downloadable demo versions are scarce.
+It makes me think twice before paying full price for any digital game on this platform.
 Imagine Cyberpunk 2077 getting released on Switch.